Żukowo

-Żukowo (Żukòwò, Zuckau, Sucovia) is a town in Kartuzy County, in the Pomeranian Voivodeship of northern Poland in the cultural region of Kashubia, with 6,236 inhabitants (2005).
-It is located along the Radunia river in the historic Pomerelia, about 19 km southwest of Gdańsk.
+Żukowo (Note: Żukòwò, Zuckau, Sucovia) is a town in Kartuzy County, in the Pomeranian Voivodeship of northern Poland, with 6,236 inhabitants (2005).
+It is located along the Radunia river in the cultural region of Kashubia in the historic region of Pomerania, about 19 km southwest of Gdańsk.

-It is one of the youngest towns in Poland, having received its city charter in 1989, and a cultural centre of the Kashubs.
+It is one of the youngest towns in Poland, having received its town charter in 1989, and a cultural centre of the Kashubs.